Record high migrant Channel crossings for first four months of the year

 This is 27% higher than the number of arrivals recorded in the first four months of last year (5,946) and an increase of 13% compared to figures logged for the same period in 2022 (6,691).

+Since the Safety of Rwanda (Asylum and Immigration) Act became law after receiving Royal Assent on Thursday, 900 migrants have made the journey in 18 boats.

-On Tuesday, 268 people arrived in the UK in five boats and crossings continued on Wednesday.
+This includes 268 people who arrived in the UK in five boats on Tuesday.

 Some 2,132 people made the journey in 42 boats in April, suggesting an average of 51 people per boat last month.